ailab-kyunghee/SSG-Com/index.md

   <img src="./static/image/construction.png">
         <div class="content has-text-justified">

-  We were fortunate to build Endoscapes-SG201, a dataset for holistic scene graph research, by extending and refining the publicly available <a href="https://github.com/CAMMA-public/Endoscapes">Endoscapes-Bbox201</a> dataset released by CAMMA.
+  We were fortunate to build <a href="https://github.com/ailab-kyunghee/SSG-Com">Endoscapes-SG201</a>, a dataset for holistic scene graph research, by extending and refining the publicly available <a href="https://github.com/CAMMA-public/Endoscapes">Endoscapes-Bbox201</a> dataset released by CAMMA.
         </div>
 </div>